 We encourage parents to be an active part of our whānau, so please feel free to come and spend time with us in Te Whare.
 We are looking forward to working with you and your taiohi.
 If you wish to discuss anything about the whānau please do not hesitate to contact us.

-Contact Jane Townsend jane.townsend@nayland.school.nz
+Contact Matua Bruno Watkins bruno.watkins@nayland.school.nz

 Bring Your Own Device (BYOD)